Joullie/Joullie/README.md

 ## Hello!

 I am a student of Systems Analysis and Development, with a special interest in Front-End Development.
-Currently, I am acquiring knowledge and practical experience in React.
+Currently, I am acquiring knowledge and practical experience in Vue.js.

 - 🌱 Studying Vue.js
 - 📫 Contact: loure.juli@gmail.com